 Alison Proudlock’s new exhibition at Thomas Tosh features both original work and limited editions prints, that take the viewer on a journey through the seasons.

-And then there are here scenes of winter, snowscapes that reflect domineering skies and bring a new vision of beauty to match Alison’s spring and summer set works.
+And then there are here golden tones of autumn and the spectacle of winter, snowscapes that reflect domineering skies and bring a new vision of beauty to match Alison’s spring and summer set works.

 Alison’s work covers scenes both here in Nithsdale and Dumfries and Galloway as a whole, and further North.

-Born and brought up in Nithsdale, Alison’s childhood was spent outside Shawhead where her family worked in farming .
+Born and brought up in Kirkcudbrightshire, Alison’s childhood was spent outside Shawhead where her family worked in farming.
+And a love of country scenery is a constant in her work.
 She trained at the prestigious Duncan of Jordanstone College of Art between 1967-1971, where she was tutored by Alberto Morrocco, David McClure and Jack Knox.
-She lives in Gatelawbridge.

 Alison’s work is developed from a series of sketches before setting the final composition, usually composed with acrylics, oils or watercolours.